With only 725 graduates a year and 12 degree programs, Political Science & Government attracts a small number of students in Washington.

 Next you'll find the very best colleges in Washington for studying Political Science & Government.
 Our ranking methodology includes only Washington colleges and universities and ranks them based on factors like graduate salaries, accreditation, educational quality, and more.

 It's hard to find a better school than University of Washington - Seattle Campus if you wish to pursue Political Science & Government as a major.
-After graduating, political science students typically make around $41,346 at the beginning of their careers.
+In addition to its bachelor's programs, University of Washington - Seattle Campus offers graduate degrees in Political Science.
 Prefer a sizable student body?
 This institution has over 20,000 students on campus.

 Whitman College is a good decision for individuals interested in a Political Science & Government major.
 Students who graduate from the political science program earn about $42,104 for their early career and $94,109 in their mid career.
 Walla Walla, Washington is the best surrounding for young people who appreciate the busy urban lifestyle.

 It's hard to find a better school than Gonzaga University if you want to pursue Political Science & Government as a major.
-Gonzaga University political science & government students make 11.2% more than the typical political science grad.
+After graduating, political science students usually earn an average of $44,120 in their early careers.
 Positioned in Spokane, Washington, this university is ideal for students who blossom in an urban atmosphere.

 Every student who is interested in Political Science & Government has to take a look at University of Puget Sound.
-Students who graduate from this program report average early career income of $39,846 and mid-career income of $82,342.
+University of Puget Sound political science & government graduates receive 7.2% more than the standard political science grad.
 Situated in Tacoma, Washington, this university is best suited for students who thrive in an urban atmosphere.

 Washington State University is among your best bets if you want to study Political Science & Government.
 Washington State University political science & government students receive 15.4% more than the average political science student.
-With over 20,000 undergraduates, this school is among the largest schools in the nation.
+Pullman, Washington allows a charming small-town setting for students to study in.

 Every student who is interested in Political Science & Government needs to take a look at Seattle University.
 Placed in Seattle, Washington, this college is a good final choice for students who enjoy the thrills of a popular city.

-You'll be able to meet others from numerous nationalities because of Seattle U's diverse population.
 On account of Seattle U's outstanding student-to-faculty ratio of 11:1, there are many opportunities for students to work closely with their instructors.
+There is a graduate program obtainable for students who are intrigued.
 View a few school videos to discover what is happening on campus.